 Effective sales and commercial real estate marketing are critical to any real estate company’s success.

-There are two ways to think about finding real estate leads.
+There are two ways to successfully find real estate leads:

-1. Traditional real estate advertising focuses on outbound leads, which involves targeted prospecting to hone in probable leads, which increases the likelihood of success.
+1. Traditional real estate advertising focuses on outbound leads, which involves targeted prospecting.
+This method allows you to hone in probable leads, which increases the likelihood of success.

-2. These days, more companies are investing in inbound marketing strategies, using tools that bring leads directly to you.
+2. These days, more companies invest in inbound marketing strategies, using tools that bring leads directly to you.